Sturm-Liouville operators with measure-valued coefficients: Spectral transformation II

 \section{Spectral transformation II}

-In this section let $S$ be a self-adjoint restriction of $\Tmax$ with separate boundary conditions as in the preceding section.
-We now want to look at the case where none of the endpoints satisfies the requirements of the previous section.
+In this section let $S$ be a self-adjoint restriction of $\Tmax$ with separated boundary conditions as in the preceding section.
+We now want to consider the case where none of the endpoints satisfies the requirements of the previous section.
 In such a situation the spectral multiplicity of $S$ could be two and hence we will need to work with a matrix-valued transformation.